 BART and two of its largest unions returned to the bargaining table on Saturday.

 Brown's announcement on Friday came as union leaders warned commuters that they were prepared to strike and shut down BART on Monday for the second time this summer if they didn't reach an agreement on a new contract over the weekend.

 Brown argued in a court filing that a strike would endanger "public health, safety and welfare."
 BART management has said it supports a cooling off-period, but union leaders said it would reduce the urgency to negotiate.

-The unions want a 5 percent annual raise over the next three years.
-BART said Saturday that train operators and station agents in the unions average about $71,000 in base salary and $11,000 in overtime annually.
-The workers also pay a flat $92 monthly fee for health insurance.
+The parties remained tens of millions of dollars apart on wages, pensions and health care benefits last week.
+BART said workers from the two unions now average about $71,000 in base salary and $11,000 in overtime annually.
+The workers pay nothing toward their pensions and pay a flat $92 monthly fee for health insurance.

 Negotiations began four months ago.
 BART workers went on strike for four days in July, snarling traffic on roadways and leaving commuters facing long lines for buses and ferries.

 Another strike was set for Aug.
 5 when Brown intervened and appointed a panel to investigate the contract dispute.